 Submitting an Application & Application Systems

-Can I request a paper application? / Can I submit an application by regular mail?
+Can I request a paper application? / Can I submit an application by post mail?

 - No, only on-line applications are accepted for Medicine.